 Utilities can agree on using a direct Virtual Private Network (VPN) to the carrier’s gateway; however, this can introduce limitations, so they may additionally look to data encryption to protect data from device to utility.
 Furthermore, utilities want to verify that only genuine meters gain authorized access to their infrastructure.

 IoT SAFE is one option that offers a root of trust within the SIM on the device side.
 This secures a utility’s cryptography, which can be used to prove the meter’s authenticity to the utility.
 It can also be used to encrypt all data sent from the device.
-Encrypted data can then only be decrypted by the utility upon receipt at their secure aggregation point.
+The utility can then only decrypted data upon receipt at their secure aggregation point.
 Conversely, the device can use the root of trust credentials to verify that the data received is genuine and trustable.

 With secure, dependable connectivity and an assured device to utility digital communication pathway, smart meters and the smart grid can also benefit from new features and security software updates.
 This capability ensures they remain suitably protected for their extensive life expectancy and minimizes costly meter maintenance or hardware swap-out visits.